Constraints on Coupled Dark Energy in the DESI Era: Conclusions

 \section{Conclusions}

 In this work, we have revisited constraints on CDE models in light of the most recent cosmological datasets.
 We include CMB data from the Planck PR4, BAO measurements from DESI DR2, and the most up-to-date SNIa compilations, such as the Pantheon+ and DES-Dovekie samples.
-For the CDE models, we have considered both a flat and a Peebles-Ratra (PR) potential, with positive and negative couplings, and provide also constraints on the original PR model, in which the fifth force is switched off.
+For the CDE models, we have considered a DM field-dependent mass $m_{\rm dm}(\phi)\propto e^{-\kappa\beta\phi}$, both a flat and a Peebles-Ratra (PR) potential, with positive and negative couplings, and provide also constraints on the original PR model, in which the fifth force is switched off.
 Our analysis allows us to study the impact of the slope of the scalar-field potential in the late universe and also the sign of the coupling on the ability of the model to explain the data.

 Although we find a persistent peak in the absolute value of the coupling strength, $\sim 2\sigma$ away from 0, which can be interpreted as a hint of new physics, we find it to be milder than that reported in other recent works \cite{Chakraborty:2024xas,Li:2026xaz}, with the information criteria and likelihood-ratio tests pointing to a similar performance to that offered by $\Lambda$CDM.
 While the CMB data alone allow for an important decrease of the Hubble tension in the context of CDE, the addition of SNIa and BAO brings $H_0$ again to values in tension with SH0ES, in the lower range favored by Planck assuming the validity of $\Lambda$CDM.
 The CDE model is able to accommodate better the low-redshift data than the standard cosmological model, more conspicuously with the PR potential (rather than with the flat one), since in this case it is possible for the effective dark energy to cross the phantom divide.
+Importantly, our constraints on $|\beta|$ remain stable under both, the shape of the potential and the sign of the coupling.
 However, the use of additional parameters in the model renders this improvement inefficient from a Bayesian perspective, and the resulting shape of the equation-of-state parameter differs significantly from that obtained with the CPL.
-Importantly, our constraints on $|\beta|$ remain stable under both, the shape of the potential and the sign of the coupling.
+This indicates that alternative functional forms for the dark matter mass and the scalar-field potential are needed to achieve a better agreement with current observations \cite{LaPenna:2026avs}.

 It will be of utmost importance to see what future cosmological measurements will reveal, for instance from Euclid or upcoming data releases from DESI.
 These observations should help us better assess the significance of the evidence for dark energy dynamics and the effective crossing of the phantom divide, as part of the broader effort to determine whether these are genuine features of the underlying cosmological model governing the expansion of the universe.
 We plan to carry out a detailed forecast of CDE using mock data from these galaxy surveys in future work.